 - branches are renewed as they get too large. (for illustrations, please visit the extensive listing of tall spindle publications and videos from the University of Massachusetts.

 - At planting: Plant highly feathered trees (10 to 15 feathers) at a spacing of 3 to 4 feet by 11 to 12 feet.
 Adjust graft union to 6 inches above soil level.
 Remove all feathers below 24 inches using a flush cut.
 Do not head the leader or the feathers.
-Remove any feathers that are larger than two-thirds the diameter of the leader.
+Remove any feathers that are larger than one-half the diameter of the leader.

 - At 3 to 4 inches of growth: Rub off the second and third shoots below the new leader shoot to eliminate competitors to the leader shoot.